 Indiana State Museum

 Ready to brush up on your Hoosier history?
 Across its collection of over 500,000 objects, the Indiana State Museum walks you through the story of Indiana—from the beginning of the Earth to our modern-day heroes and history in the making.
 With exhibits from ancient mastodons to automotive pioneers, the museum preserves the stories of past Hoosiers and showcases Indiana’s growing global prowess from the arts to the sciences.
-And after all that history, their rotating exhibits ground us in today’s victories and movements, currently featuring experiences about feminist art activism and the fight against opioid addiction.
+The museum is currently featuring special exhibits about Black Americans’ fight for full citizenship after the Empancipation Proclamation, a gallery highlighing the impact artists can have on nature conservation, and an exploration of Indiana’s automotive manufacturing history.

 Must See Exhibit: Natural Regions—exploring Indiana’s native flora and fauna through time in immersive lifelike landscapes.